 The first release under the agreement is KX for Snowflake, a new Python-first integration of kdb Insights that enables users to run supersized Machine Learning (ML) and AI workloads and vector-processing for model development and training, and vector search for generative AI.
 These workloads are typical in anomaly detection, risk strategies, predictive healthcare, and predictive maintenance, and deliver 10x to 100x greater performance, speed and efficiency compared to standard Python analytics, for example those using Pandas.

-The mechanism by which the interoperability specifically occurs is Python-driven, interoperating via Snowpark and PyKX to enable Python code and scripts to query snowflake (data warehouse) without leaving their Snowflake Cloud.
+The mechanism by which the interoperability specifically occurs is Python-driven, interoperating via Snowpark, using its Python API and PyKX, to enable Python code and scripts to query the warehouse without leaving their Snowflake Data Cloud.
 Through the interface, users can create user-defined functions, and stored procedures, to run machine learning programs or to allow time-series aggregations (common to capital markets workloads), statistical and time-series analytics (for example regression methods, which underpins much of modern data science)

-Fig 1: PyKX and Snowpark together enable Python queries and analytics inside Snowflake, for example machine learning model training
+Fig 1: Snowpark and PyKX together enable Python queries and analytics inside the Snowflake Data Cloud, for example machine learning model training

 The collaboration unifies previously siloed data teams, helping them work better together with a simpler, more efficient, and more sustainable alternative to existing data management solutions for time and vector data.
 This closes the “time to insight” gap between the edge and data warehouse and compresses product life cycles and the development of real-time MLOps pipelines, including those that run outside of Snowflake but rely heavily on it, for example offering a tangible bridge between in-warehouse model training and live real-time model inference.

-Fig 2: Model training occurring inside the Snowflake Cloud Data Warehouse, offloading feature to Feature Stores and, with KX, supporting live real-time machine learning inference.
+Fig 2: Model training occurring inside the Snowflake Data Cloud, offloading feature to Feature Stores and, with KX, supporting live real-time machine learning inference.
 New events could trigger new training instances back inside the Snowflake data warehouse.